You may also like

 In the meantime, a technical delegation of the Office of the High Commissioner for Human Rights in Geneva completed its visit to Bahrain.
 During its two-month visit, the delegation, in collaboration with the government and civil society institutions, set up a program to meet the challenges of human rights.

 This visit came after a lengthy dialogue between the Commission and the government over the true role to be played by the Commission in Bahrain.
 The Commission required that its work not be hindered during the visit, but the government attempted to block any infringement of its state sovereignty.
 The scheduled special visit of the United Nations Special Rapporteur on torture, Juan E. Méndez, has therefore been postponed three times.

-In June 2014, 46 nations published, in the Human Rights Council, a joint statement on Bahrain.
-The statement welcomed some positive steps in Bahrain, among them the establishment of a prisoner’s-rights commission and the visit of the technical delegation, but the human-rights situation remained of serious concern: “We are concerned about the increases in long sentences for exercising rights to freedom of peaceful assembly and of association and the lack of sufficient guarantee of fair trial.
+In June 2014, 46 nations published a joint statement on Bahrain in the Human Rights Council.
+The statement welcomed some positive steps in Bahrain, among them the establishment of a prisoner’s-rights commission and the visit of the technical delegation, but the human rights situation remained of serious concern: “We are concerned about the increases in long sentences for exercising rights to freedom of peaceful assembly and of association and the lack of sufficient guarantee of a fair trial.
 We are concerned about the repression of demonstrations.”

 In the meantime, the Bahraini economy has been affected in the last three years.
 The negative effect on the economy began with the global economic crisis that hit the financial sector and has included the political crisis in the kingdom since the outbreak of the protest movement in February 2011.